Examination of Research Degrees: Procedural Guidance

 Approval of the examining committee

-If there is likely to be a significant delay to thesis submission please notify the Student Programmes Team.
+If there is likely to be a significant delay to thesis submission after the examining committee has been approved, please notify studentprogrammes@stir.ac.uk and externalexaminers@stir.ac.uk

 Attending the viva

-A supervisor may be invited, generally by the candidate, to attend the viva as an observer.
+A supervisor may be invited, generally by the candidate, to attend the viva as a silent observer.

 Outcome